tony17837/octane-ci/README.md

 * `test` : Responsible for running the full set of tests (except Kernel).
 Octane includes some sample `ExistingSite` tests to verify the Drupal environment is working.
 Runs the `bin/test` script.
-* `notify` : The final stage can send notifications based on success or failure.
+* `notify` : This stage can send notifications based on success or failure.
 By default this is set to send notifications to flowdock if you have set the FLOWDOCK_API_TOKEN environment variable in your GitLab project CI/CD settings.
+* `cleanup` : This stage provides manual tasks for cleaning up and destroying the deployment on the Kubernetes cluster.

-The above pipeline is configured by default to trigger on any push/merge to either the `test` or `qa` main branches.
-For each branch, a site will be deployed to `www.BRANCH.PROJECT.kube.p2devcloud.com` within the Kubernetes Cloud.
+The above pipeline is configured by default to trigger on any push/merge to either the `develop` or `master` main branches.
+For each branch, a site will be deployed to `www.BRANCH.PROJECT.kube.p2devcloud.com` within the Kubernetes Cluster.

 Commits to any `feature/*` branch will run a condensed pipeline of only the `build` and `validate` stages, but will not cause additional sites to be created.
+A manual `deploy` task can be triggered for a feature branch that will build the site and install from scratch and spin up an environment with the url of `www.feature-HASH.PROJECT.kube.p2devcloud.com` within the Kubernetes Cluster.

 The `notify` stage has separate jobs for notifications about the mainline branches vs the feature branches.